 Unfortunately, you’re not likely to get much traction with this approach in the modern age with almost 332.4 million registered domains.
 Dogs.com was registered back in 1998.
 And what’s even more frustrating is that one-third of .com domains are unused.

 But just because you can’t get one-word steals like the above doesn’t mean you can’t come up with a great domain name.
+For example, www.ukpets.com combines a location with a super relevant word.
 Here are the eight strategies we’ve seen work.

 1. Choose the Easiest to Remember Combination

 Domain names came to be because humans have limits on their memory.
 While you can skip digging into the neuroscience, you should keep these limits in mind when choosing your domain name.

 Specifically, the more stress you put on working memory, the more humans struggle to complete tasks.
 There’s a “buffer” limitation on the information the working-memory can retain.

 And while this seems like a pretty common sense limit, it’s not as clear-cut as it sounds.
 How “items” fall in human memory depends on the items themselves and whether they associate with any other memory systems.

 Which means that, although a website address like “www.catsdogs.com” is significantly longer than “www.animalia.com,” it’s probably going to be easier to remember for most people.

 Why?
 Because “cats” and “dogs” make up two items, while “animalia” will require most people to remember three distinct items:

 - The word “animal.”